A Mechanism of Stochastic Synchronization in the Climate System: an Interpretation of the Boundary Current Synchronization as a Maxwell's Demon: Review of Maxwell's demon

-The second law of information thermodynamics is used to resolve Maxwell's demon paradox.
+The second law of information thermodynamics is used to explain the Szilard engine.
 Time $t$ is not explicitly stated if there is no confusion.
 In the initial state, the states of the demon $X$ and the particle $Y$ are uncorrelated, that is, $M(X,Y)$ is zero.
 First, the demon inserts a partition (Fig. \ref{fig:szilard-demon-particle}a).
 This causes the particle $Y$ to be either on the right or the left.
 The mutual information $M(X,Y)$ remains zero because the demon's internal state (i.e., the memory $X$) has not changed.

 Next, the demon measures the position of the particle and changes its memory $X$ to record the measurement outcome, which makes $X$ either right or left (Fig. \ref{fig:szilard-demon-particle}b).
 The states of the demon and the particle become correlated, and the mutual information increases, $\Delta M(X,Y) > 0$.
-Since the particle $Y$ does not change during this measurement process, this increase in correlation is due to the change in the demon $X$.
-Therefore, the demon is considered to gain mutual information.
-According to the second law of information thermodynamics, this information gain is accompanied by a positive entropy change, $\Delta \sigma(X) \ge \Delta M(X,Y)$ ($>0$) [Eq. (\ref{eq:second-law-X2})].
+This increase in correlation is due to the change in the demon $X$.
+According to the second law of information thermodynamics, the increase in correlation is accompanied by a positive entropy change, $\Delta \sigma(X) \ge \Delta M(X,Y)$ ($>0$) [Eq. (\ref{eq:second-law-X2})].

-Based on the memory value $X$, the demon quasi-statically moves the box, only when the particle is on the right (Fig. \ref{fig:szilard-demon-particle}c).
-The particle is then on the left with a probability of $1$.
-The demon expands the box isothermally and returns the particle $Y$ to the initial state (Fig. \ref{fig:szilard-demon-particle}d).
-Regardless of the memory value, the particle $Y$ returns to the initial state after these feedback control processes, and the correlation $M(X,Y)$ becomes zero again.
-Since the demon's memory $X$ does not change during these processes, this decrease in correlation is due to the change in the particle $Y$.
-Therefore, the particle is considered to lose mutual information.
-According to the second law of information thermodynamics, this information loss can be accompanied by a negative entropy change, that is, $\Delta \sigma(Y) \ge \Delta M(X,Y)$ ($< 0$).
-The negative entropy change $\Delta \sigma(Y)$ corresponds to the positive work extracted by the isothermal expansion.
+Based on the memory value $X$, the demon quasi-statically moves the partition to extract work (Fig. \ref{fig:szilard-demon-particle}c).
+Regardless of the memory value, the particle $Y$ returns to the initial state after this feedback control, and the correlation $M(X,Y)$ becomes zero again.
+This decrease in correlation is due to the change in the particle $Y$.
+According to the second law of information thermodynamics, the decrease in correlation can be accompanied by a negative entropy change, $\Delta \sigma(Y) \ge \Delta M(X,Y)$ ($< 0$).
+This negative $\Delta \sigma(Y)$ corresponds to the positive work extracted by the isothermal expansion.